dojoengine/book/src/tutorial/onchain-chess/2-move.md

     )
 ```

-2. Update Square with next_position with the new piece, and update square with curr_position with no piece.
+2. Update the Square with the `next_position` to contain the new piece and ensure the Square with the `curr_position` no longer holds a piece.

-3. run `sozo test` and pass all the test
+3. Run `sozo test` and ensure all tests pass.

 ## Test Flow

-- Same logic as `test_initiate` in the previous chapter.
+- Follow the same logic as `test_initiate` from the previous chapter.
-- Move White Knight (1,0) -> (2,2) using move_system.
+- Move the White Knight from (1,0) to (2,2) using the `move_system`.
-- Get the updated Position again and check the position has been updated to a new position.
+- Retrieve the updated position and verify that the piece has successfully moved to its new location.

 ## Unit Tests